thepaqui/42_so_long/README.md

 I already have a good idea of what I'll be doing, I want to make a *Yoshi's Island* (SNES) inspired game.
 Well, only for the bonuses.
 I'll first make the mandatory part to become familiar with the **MLX**, and then I'll move on to the serious stuff.
 Wish me luck as I embark on this journey!

+ADVICE: Maps shouldn't be any larger than 60 (width) by 30 (height) for playability.
+More than that works but isn't the best.

 ## To-do list